tgoldenberg/brn-gitbook/chapter_3_the_beginnings_of_an_app.md

 We will be using `Navigator` for this project, because it is more widely supported and seen in complex apps.
 However, to get a feel for NavigatorIOS, let's implement it in a simple two-route app.
 If you have experience with `NavigatorIOS` or are not interested in seeing what it has to offer, you can skip to the next commit.

-## 3.1 Using NavigatorIOS - a small example
+## 3.1 Using NavigatorIOS - a simple example

 Now we're ready to start writing some components!
-First, let's setup our file directory structure.
+First, let's set up our file directory structure.
 Create a folder in the root level called `application`, and within that, a folder called `components`.
 There we will create 2 `.js` files, `Landing.js` and `Dashboard.js`.

 Let's build our Landing component -